PRINCE-OBOT/WEB-NOTE/XML/SVG Container Element.md

 **patternUnits**: It can either be *userSpaceOnUse* or *object...*

-It is set to *object...* by default meaning it does not fill up the width and height element that is reference with the pattern tile.
+It is set to **ObjectBoudingBox** by default.
+It fills up the shape relatively to it own width and height.
+   **How pattern width and height work**
+1. The value of width and height of the pattern falls between **0 and 1 (as 0.1 means 10%, 0.2 means 20% ... n), the percentage is calculated relative to the shape that contains the pattern's `id
+`<pattern width="0.1" height="0.1">
+`</pattern>`

+**How width and height of pattern children behaves**

+The value of the width and height is more intuitive when the value is:
+1. in percentage, that is relative to proportion of the pattern width and height, where 1% occupies 1% of the pattern width/height.

-**userSpaceOnUse**: fill up the width and height that is reference with the pattern tile.
+2. In integer, that is relative to the proportion of width and height shape that contain the pattern **id**.

+**userSpaceOnUse**: fills up the shape relatively to the **SVG** viewBox.

 `<defs>